 Many people have the dream of starting a business in Lanzarote.
-There are many business opportunities on the island which have yet to be exploited, but there are also traps for the unwary.
-Here are 7 questions which, as an absolute minimum, you must know the answer before you commit to anything.
+There are loads of business opportunities on the island which have yet to be exploited, but there are also traps for the unwary.
+Here are 7 questions which, as an absolute minimum, you must know the answer to, before you commit to anything.

 Can I get the necessary licences to start my business?

 To run a business in Spain, you need a licence to trade, and that must specifically state what activities your business can carry out.
 Whatever you do, don’t invest in product, marketing or anything else until you’ve established that it is possible to trade doing what you plan to do.
 How easy it can be varies massively according to what you plan to do.

 You need to be pretty clear about who is going to buy your product or service.
 Is it island residents?
 That’s an audience of about 150,000.
 Is it English speaking residents?
 We’re down to under 8,000.
 Is it visitors?
 A big market – 3.0 million, and even if your target market is English speaking visitors, you’re still looking at more than 1 million.
 Knowing your target will inform your marketing, so…….